 If you are looking to lengthen the life of your plumbing system, then using galvanized steel nipples is a must.
 Galvanized pipe fittings can withstand rusting for up to forty or fifty years.
-Let us look closer at the benefits of using galvanized pipe nipples in your plumbing network.
+Let us look at the benefits of using galvanized pipe nipples in your plumbing network.

 Over time, the iron in steel pipes reacts with oxygen and moisture in the environment to produce an iron oxide layer called rust.
 An additional zinc layer means a lesser chance of a reaction with iron, and the rust must corrode the zinc coating first before it gets to the steel.
 This slows down the process of rusting.
 Hence, galvanized steel pipes can last a long time before needing replacement.